 Take, for instance, our two industrial gas holdings, Air Liquide and Linde, situated in the rarely thrilling Materials sector.
 Their straightforward business of separating air or natural gas into pure gases-such as oxygen for steel furnaces, nitrogen for semiconductor clean rooms and food processing, or hydrogen for desulfurizing petroleum products-is hardly glamorous.
-Neither is ever cheap enough to be considered a value stock and yet both have outperformed the broad MSCI ACWI ex US Index and far outpaced the more exciting IT sector index over the three years since the first COVID-19 vaccine in November 2020, a period of dramatic outperformance for value-style investors.
+Neither is ever cheap enough to be considered a value stock and yet both have outperformed the broad MSCI ACWI ex US Index and far outpaced the more exciting IT sector index over the three years since the first COVID vaccine in November 2020, a period of dramatic outperformance for value-style investors.

-Similarly, our investment in convenience store operator FEMSA, which runs the OXXO chain, reflects this approach.
-Again, its prosaic operations have yielded attractive, consistent, growing profits without much fanfare.
-Crucially, its business grew as economies reopened, and its share prices weren't so inflated as to suffer significant devaluation with rising interest rates.
+Similarly, our investments in convenience store operators such as Mexico's FEMSA, which runs the OXXO chain, and Canada's Couche-Tard, which operates the Circle K chain of gas station/convenience stores, reflect this approach.
+Again, their prosaic operations have yielded attractive, consistent, growing profits without much fanfare.
+Crucially, their businesses grew as economies reopened, and their share prices weren't so inflated as to suffer significant devaluation with rising interest rates.